Allure Waikiki

 Central air-conditioning is repeatedly mentioned as a unit feature (e.g., 'central AC', 'central air-conditioning') but never as something included in the maintenance fee.
 With just 2/20 MLS entries checking ACCEN and 18/20 leaving it unchecked, the weight of MLS data and remarks indicates AC costs are not covered by the association fee, and the few checked entries are likely agent error or overreach.

-Cable appears included building-wide: 19 of 20 current MLS records list CABTV and multiple remarks state 'basic cable service' or 'cable television services'.
-Evidence is strong across many listings and agents, not evidently a copy-paste error.
+Cable appears included building-wide: 19 of 20 current MLS records list CABTV and several listings explicitly state 'basic cable service' or 'cable television services' (e.g., 'high-speed internet & cable television services').
+Evidence is consistent across multiple agents and supported by MLS checkbox data.

 Most current MLS entries (14/20) list common area electricity (OTCOEX) as included in the association fee.
 Remarks do not call this out explicitly, so the conclusion is based on consistent MLS checkbox usage across multiple listings.